Zhang Jigang

-Zhang Jigang (张继钢 (張繼鋼, Zhāng Jìgāng), /cmn/; born December 25, 1958) is an internationally acclaimed Chinese choreographer and a Lieutenant General in the People's Liberation Army.
-He was the former director of the Song and Dance Ensemble with the People's Liberation Army before promotion in 2006.
+Zhang Jigang (张继钢 (張繼鋼, Zhāng Jìgāng), /cmn/; born December 25, 1958) is an internationally acclaimed Chinese choreographer and lieutenant general in the People's Liberation Army.
+He was the former director of the Song and Dance Ensemble with the People's Liberation Army before being promoted in 2006.
 Zhang Jigang now holds the highest non-combat military officer rank in China.

 He is the only choreographer to receive the crown title of "Century Star" in the country, and is responsible for the creation of more than 300 large-scale productions in over 60 countries.

 Early career

 Zhang Jigang was born in the ancient Chinese city of Yuci located in the Shanxi Province.
 As a young child, he was influenced by Zhong Ziwu (Cultural Revolution Dance).
 He began formal dance training at the age of 12 in Taiyuan at the Song and Dance Ensemble of Shanxi Province.
 By the age of 17, he was working as an established choreographer for the Chinese government.
 In the 1980s he received the highest national dance award called Quan Guo Wu Dao Da Sai (全国舞蹈大赛).
 Zhang Jigang became the first resident of Shanxi Province to receive such an award, propelling his career to national stardom putting Shanxi Province in the entertainment spotlight for the first time.
 Shortly after, in 1988 he enrolled at the Beijing Dance Academy where he graduated with a degree in choreography.
 He would later return to university and finish with a Masters in Political Science.